wwpass/wwpass-python-sdk/WWPass-Python-SDK.md

 #### lock()
 ##### Declaration
-    WWPASSConnection.lock(ticket, lockTimeout, lockid='')
+    WWPassConnection.lock(ticket, lockTimeout, lockid='')
 ##### Purpose
-A call to this function tries to lock a lock identified by the user (by authenticated ticket) and lock ID.
+Calls to this function locks an advisory lock widentified by the user (by authenticated ticket) and lock ID.
+**Note:** The lock does not lock any data container.
+It locks only itself, a common behavior to locks/flags/semaphores in other languages/APIs – so-called “advisory locks.”
 ##### Parameters
 | Name | Description |
 | ------- | -------------- |